neurohazardous/megFingerprinting/README.md

 ### Dependencies
 * Includes files that correspond to the assignation of the different anatomical areas to the resting state network, analysis used to compare movement/heart/eye artifacts to indidividuals' identifiability scores (used as sanity checks)...

+## Important Note
+Please note that subject identification is referred to as differentiation in the manuscript and 'self-identifiability' is referred to as differentiability in the manuscript.